dimplekochar/dimplekochar/_pages/about.md

 I’m currently a fifth year Dual Degree (B.Tech + M.Tech) student at the Department of Electrical Engineering, IIT Bombay.
 I am specializing in Microelectronics.
-My research interests lie broadly in the areas of electric devices, circuits and CAD.
+My research interests lie broadly in the areas of nanoelectronics, circuits and CAD.

 I’m fortunate to have [Prof. Souvik Mahapatra](https://www.ee.iitb.ac.in/wiki/faculty/souvik?s=model) as my Master’s Thesis advisor.
 We are working on electrical characterization, modeling and simulation of Stress Induced Leakage Current (SILC), Positive Bias Temperature Instability (PBTI) and other reliability concerns in micro/nano electronic devices.
 Apart from it, we are also trying to model Time Dependent Dielectric Breakdown (TDDB) of very thin oxides using a percolation model.